stevealliance/clickTag/README.md

 click on the banner it should redirect you on a google search for districtm.net website.

 Again this is just a overview not a full implementation.

+## Things

+First if you look at the `index` file you will see that we applied a parameters to the banner url.
+This again can be spec by you, for example, DV360 will modify the clickTag for clicktag and vice-versa.
+I invite you to use another label or key like `ex: sofiaClick= redirect URL`.

+You should also have a fallback if the provider does not have a redirect so you only use the url declare in your platform.